 In recent conversations with our sponsor, Yarnspirations, the term knitting came up.
 The Crochet Crowd and knitting seem polar opposites.
-For me, the word knitting means high end yarn, fancy, hard, impossible, difficult and much more that aren’t truly inspirational words.
+For me, the word knitting means high-end yarn, fancy, hard, impossible, difficult and much more that aren’t truly inspirational words.
 If you want me to lie, “It’s all fabulous!”, there you go.
 But let’s keep it real for me here and get back to reality.
 I’m hoping to change my mind and I will share more below.

 As a Child

 I learned to knit with my mother when I was about 8 years of age.
 More Canadians knit than crochet.
 So it may seem polar opposite that me, being Canadian, gravitates towards crochet.
 I will share those reasons later.
-We lived in a small community that was tourist base.
-Busy as can be in the summer and completely desolate in the winter time.
+We lived in a small community that was a tourist base.
+Busy as can be in the summer and completely desolate in the wintertime.
 TV was whatever you could get on the antenna.
 Power would go out in the middle of the winter and the storms were fierce.
 Our home was a cottage and you could be indoors for days.

 More Knitting Tutorials